 A lesson collection on evolution, cooperation, and sustainability

-- Relevant subject areas Biology, Civics, Economics, ESD, Ethics, Human Evolution, Interdisciplinary, Philosophy, Politics, Social Studies, Social-Emotional Learning
+- Subject Areas Biology, Civics, Economics, ESD, Ethics, Human Evolution, Interdisciplinary, Language, Philosophy, Politics, School Improvement, Social Studies, Social-Emotional Learning

 Related Lesson Materials

 A lesson collection for the Human Behavior & Sustainable Development module.

 Our collection of resources for learning about human origins and evolution

 Thinking tools are used across diverse lessons to develop the skills of evolutionary anthropologists, behavioral scientists, and sustainability scientists

 - Behavioral science is increasingly considered foundational for addressing various sustainable development challenges.
 Behavioral change and action competence have also become important goals in Education for Sustainable Development (ESD), complementing and interacting with other educational goals such as the development of sustainability-relevant knowledge, skills, values, and attitudes.
 We argue that these interconnected learning goals of ESD can be advanced by integrating interdisciplinary behavioral science concepts, methods, and insights into the design of curricula, learning environments, and processes for participatory whole-school approaches.
 Specifically, we highlight the role of metacognitive competency in self-directed individual and collective behavior change and we present our educational design concept for teaching human behavior as an interdisciplinary theme in ESD.